BoddepallyVenkatesh06/Qtify/README.md

-# Qtify - A Spotify Clone
+# QTify - A Spotify Clone

-Qtify is a web application that serves as a clone of Spotify, providing users with a platform to discover, listen to, and organize their favorite music.
+QTify is a web application that serves as a clone of Spotify, providing users with a platform to discover, listen to, and organize their favorite music.

 ## Features